Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps

 \section{Abstract}

-For closed hyperbolic $3$-manifolds $M$, Brock and Dunfield prove an inequality on the first cohomology bounding the ratio of the geometric $L^2$-norm to the topological Thurston norm.
-Motivated by Dehn fillings, they conjecture that as the injectivity radius tends to $0$, the ratio is $\bo(\sqrt{\log\inj(M)})$.
-We prove this conjecture for all sequences of manifolds which geometrically converge.
-Generically, we prove that the ratio is bounded by a constant, by showing that any least area closed surface is disjoint from the thin part.
-We then study the connection between the Thurston norm, best Lipschitz circle-valued maps, and maximal stretch laminations, building on the recent work of \daun, and \flmn.
+For closed hyperbolic $3$-manifolds $M$ with volume less than a constant $V$, we prove an inequality regarding the geometric $L^2$-norm and the topological Thurston norm, which is qualitatively sharp and verifies a conjecture of Brock and Dunfield in this case.
+Generically, we show that the $L^2$-norm is less than a constant $c(V)$ times the Thurston norm by showing that any least area closed surface is disjoint from the thin part.
+We then study the connection between the Thurston norm, best Lipschitz circle-valued maps, and maximal stretch laminations, building on the recent work of \daun \ and \flmn.
 We show that the distance between a level set and its translation is the reciprocal of the Lipschitz constant, bounded by the topological entropy of the pseudo-Anosov monodromy if $M$ fibers.
 For infinitely many examples constructed by Rudd, we show the entropy is bounded from below by one-third the length of the circumference.